 New York City is home to 8.5 million people, many of whom wish they could give back to the community more than they do.
 The Food Bank of New York City is a charitable foundation fighting to feed the low-income population of New York City, but it needs volunteers to sustain the operation.

 Of the 50 states New York ranks 49th in volunteering rates.
-One of the most

-	diverse and densely populated regions in the world fails to adequately serve the

-	people that inhabit it.
+One of the most diverse and densely populated regions in the world fails to adequately serve the people that inhabit it.

-	Our desk research wasn't enough to measure volunteering habits of New York City

-	residents.
-We needed to figure what made people tick and under what

-	circumstances.
-Of the many things we surveyed people on two metrics that stood

-	out were: potions that fit there schedule and the ability to see their volunteer

-	results.
-WE made sure to find a way to include these attributes in our solution.
+Our desk research wasn't enough to measure volunteering habits of New York City residents.
+We needed to figure out what made people tick and under what circumstances.
+Of the many things we surveyed people on, two metrics that stood out were: potions that fit there schedule and the ability to see their volunteer results.
+We made sure to find a way to include these attributes in our solution.

-	Link NYC provides a unique competitive advantage that other advertisement

-	providers don't.
-Being able to reach NYC residents 24 hours and 7 days a week is

-	a feat most digital industries would love to have.With 1,200 kiosk around the

-	city in 5 boroughs Intersection can do just that and most importantly show

-	realtime data.
-The ability to show volunteer opportunities happening in your

-	area and the amount of spots available was one of our major findings when
+Link NYC provides a unique competitive advantage that other advertisement providers don't.
+Being able to reach NYC residents 24 hours and 7 days a week is a feat most digital industries would love to have.With 1,200 kiosk around the city in 5 boroughs Intersection can do just that and most importantly show realtime data.
+The ability to show volunteer opportunities happening in your area and the amount of spots available was one of our major findings when surveying people.

-	surveying people.

 Volunteering where you live

 If we wanted to make the process as easy as possible we had to show all the necessary information within the kiosk.
 This meant showing volunteer availability and event times based on location of the kiosk.
 This would show pedestrians events happening in their area based on urgency of need.